m3y54m/rtl818x-wifi-modules/README.md

 ## RTL8189

 As it is metioned before **RTL8189** module is based on RTL8189ETV chipset which provides SDIO as its main interface for connecting to the MCU/MPU of your system.
-Just like RTL8188 there are different variations of RTL8189 module which mostly have almost the same footprints and sizes.
+Just like RTL8188 there are different variations of RTL8189 module which mostly have similar footprints and sizes.

 ![image](https://github.com/m3y54m/rtl818x-wifi-modules/assets/1549028/a4e8609f-44c6-4f5a-af2b-ce9b4d1f2cd2)
 ![image](https://github.com/m3y54m/rtl818x-wifi-modules/assets/1549028/c92947ab-d9e3-410a-b4c5-ae46d0c858cc)